 - Global Adjustments: global brightness, contrast, structure, and tone protection corrections.

-- Selective adjustments: creation and management of control points and control lines.
+- Local adjustments: creation and management of control points, lines, polygons and luminosity masks.

 - ClearView: atmospheric haze correction tool